 5 ingredients and one hour is all it takes to make crockpot peanut clusters that are delicious year-round!
-Decadent chocolate and peanut butter chips melt together with crunchy peanuts for crockpot candy that the whole family will love.
+Decadent milk, dark and white chocolate chips, and peanut butter chips melt with crunchy peanuts for slow cooker candy that the whole family will love.

 I absolutely love making nutty cluster candies around the holiday season.
 They make a great wrapped edible gift!
 It’s so fun to package these treats in cello bags and tie a little gift tag to give to friends and neighbors.

-The thing that sets these crockpot chocolate peanut clusters apart is there is no white almond bark.
-Almond bark, also called “candy coating” has some additives that I’m not a fan of, and this recipe is a great alternative that is just as delicious — if not more!
+What sets my crockpot chocolate peanut clusters apart is no white almond bark.
+Almond bark, also called “candy coating,” has some additives that I’m not a fan of, and this recipe is a great alternative that is just as delicious — if not more!

 And if you’re searching for other food gifts for a sweet treat, check out all of my food gift ideas!